non-adj/FunnyDevil-Wallet-Demo/README.md

 A fun, educational demo web app for creating an Ethereum wallet using a FIDO2 + PUF security key (WebAuthn).
 Built with React + Vite + TypeScript.

 ## Features
-- Uses WebAuthn APIs to interact with a real FIDO2 key (simulating PUF behavior)
+- Uses WebAuthn APIs to interact with a real FIDO2 key (leveraging the PUF mechanism within the security key)
 - Generates an Ethereum wallet from the FIDO2 credential using ethers.js
 - Fun, simple, 'FunnyDevil' themed UI with clear steps and educational narrative
 - No private keys are ever displayed or stored